Jump to:

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Patients with MDI are more likely to experience subluxations than dislocations (84.6% vs. 15.4).9,28 Majority of them are recurrent compared to primary subluxations (54.5% vs. 45.5%).22 Asymptomatic shoulder laxity must be distinguished from laxity associated with symptomatic instability.9
+Patients with MDI are more likely to experience subluxations than dislocations (84.6% vs. 15.4).11,31 A majority of them are recurrent compared to primary subluxations (54.5% vs. 45.5%).22 Asymptomatic shoulder laxity must be distinguished from laxity associated with symptomatic instability.11

-No single diagnostic test can confirm the presence of multidirectional instability or scapular dyskinesis.9 All six categories of causative factors mentioned above should be tested to properly evaluate scapular dyskinesia.
+No single diagnostic test can confirm the presence of multidirectional instability or scapular dyskinesis.11 All causative factors mentioned above should be tested to properly evaluate scapular dyskinesia.

 Always consider scapular dyskinesis when evaluating a patient with symptoms of shoulder impingement.

 In the last two decades, scapular stabilization has become a key component of shoulder rehabilitation.
-Inclusion of scapular exercises as part of a rehabilitation program achieves better results and higher patient-rated outcomes.29 The systemic review of MDI indicates arthroscopic capsular plication and open capsular shift as the best surgical procedures after rehabilitative treatment failure.30 Short term rigid or Kinesio taping was shown to improve scapular dyskinesis in a study examining 72 asymptomatic athletes31, however high level evidence from clinical trials is still needed.
-Scapular dyskinesis was also noted to improve based on the scapular dyskinesis test with a combination of dry needling and manual therapy32.
+Inclusion of scapular exercises as part of a rehabilitation program achieves better results and higher patient-rated outcomes.32 The systemic review of MDI indicates arthroscopic capsular plication and open capsular shift as the best surgical procedures after rehabilitative treatment failure.33 Short term rigid or Kinesio taping was shown to improve scapular dyskinesis in a study examining 72 asymptomatic athletes,34 however high level evidence from clinical trials is still needed.
+Scapular dyskinesis was also noted to improve based on the scapular dyskinesis test with a combination of dry needling and manual therapy.35

 Gaps in the Evidence-Based Knowledge

-The effects of scapular-focused programs have not been studied across all relevant shoulder diagnoses and, thus, more information is needed.29 In addition, there is a lack of studies focusing on chronic neck problems followed by shoulder dyskinesis.
-The validity and reliability of the aforementioned physical examinations are yet unanswered.
-33 The role of biologic treatments such as PRP has not yet been identified in treatment of shoulder instability.
+The effects of scapular-focused programs have not been studied across all relevant shoulder diagnoses and, thus, more information is needed.32 In addition, there is a lack of studies focusing on chronic neck problems followed by shoulder dyskinesis.
+The validity and reliability of the aforementioned physical examinations are yet unanswered.36 The role of regenerative and biologic treatments such as PRP, stem cell, prolotherapy, and ozone has not yet been identified in the medical literature for treatment of shoulder instability.

 There remains controversy regarding the role of immediate surgical intervention for first time dislocation.
 Labral injury, internal impingement, rotator cuff injury, clavicle fractures and AC separations can cause muscle inhibition, which eventually results in scapular dyskinesis.
 In these cases, the surgical intervention such as arthroscopic plication should be considered primarily.17 Recurrent shoulder instability events increases after primary traumatic instability events.
-According to the traumatic shoulder instability study, 54.5% of subluxation and 33.3% of dislocation cases were secondary instability events.28
+According to the traumatic shoulder instability study, 54.5% of subluxation and 33.3% of dislocation cases were secondary instability events.31 In one recent retrospective review, it was noted that moist patients under 40 years old with a first time traumatic anterior shoulder dislocation did well with 6 months of nonoperative management, but over one-third went on to have further shoulder instability and 20% later underwent shoulder surgery.40

 References